KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** WildKarrde

-**Description:** A really neat mod which makes the Peragus medical bay a little bit more coherent—you and the miners are no longer expected to breathe bacta gel, for instance.
+**Description:** A really neat mod which makes a medical bay you encounter a little bit more coherent—the occupants are no longer expected to breathe bacta gel, for instance.
 A small mod on balance, but one of my favorites.

 **Category & Tier:** Immersion / 2 - Recommended